 Click the icon to view an image of squamous cell cancer.

 Getting prompt treatment is important, because squamous cell cancers are more likely than basal cell cancers to spread to local lymph nodes.

 Squamous cell cancers most likely to spread include:

-People who have had basal cell or squamous cell skin cancers face a two-fold increase in their risk of developing other types of cancer including:
+People who have had basal cell or squamous cell skin cancers are at increased risk of developing other types of cancer, including: